sabi70/us-states-game/README.md

 # us-states-game
-Simple US states guessing game.
+Simple US states guessing game🎮️.
+Play this game for better memorization🤯️.
+Download all necessary modules and have a fun🤡️.